Blog

 Share this post

-Real-time reporting is crucial for applications that require immediate insights, such as monitoring active players in a game level.
+Real-time reporting is crucial for gaming companies that require immediate player insights, such as monitoring active players in a game level.
 In this post, we walk through implementing a real-time reporting system using AWS Lambda, DynamoDB, and Snowplow’s enriched event stream.

 Q: Why use AWS Lambda and DynamoDB for real-time reporting in Snowplow?